 3. What other initiatives relative to building innovations is TD involved with?

-We have a framework, the Enterprise Green Buildings Program, which provides guidance on how we approach our real estate portfolio from design through construction to operation and renovation.
+We have a framework, the Enterprise Green Buildings Program, which provides guidance on how we approach our real estate portfolio from design (be it in shooting real estate photography or the original design process) through construction to operation and renovation.
 It takes a holistic view, looking at the employee and business benefit, environmental impact and lifecycle costs of bringing new initiatives to TD.

 We also recognize that great ideas can come from anywhere and have implemented the Opportunity for Innovation program that allows anyone in the bank to input suggestions to make our projects better.
 Many of the suggestions focus on energy reductions.
 We take suggestions, study them and where possible implement the idea or pilot it first to confirm its impact.
 TD employees are central to the bank’s energy reduction initiatives, supporting two key 2015 goals – reduce carbon emissions by one tonne per employee and reduce paper use by 20%.
 TD Green Nation, for example, is an interactive site where employees can pledge, accomplish and suggest acts of green and track progress in terms of saving trees and reducing carbon emissions both from an individual and overall perspective.